anshuthakur/ImageClustering/.ipynb_checkpoints/README-checkpoint.md

 ## Getting Started

 To run the code, place the images into `pics/` folder and run all the cells in `image_clustering.ipynb` notebook.
+Or run the `image_clustering.py` file.

 ### Prerequisites